aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

       "s3MonitoringConfiguration": {"logUri": "s3://'$S3BUCKET'/elasticmapreduce/emr-containers"}}}'
 ```

-###**Hudi + Remote Hive metastore integration**
+### **5-Hudi + Remote Hive metastore integration**

-Starting from Hudi 0.9.0, we can synchronize Hudi table's latest schema to Hive metastore in HMS sync mode, like this `'hoodie.datasource.hive_sync.mode': 'hms'`.
+Starting from Hudi 0.9.0, we can synchronize Hudi table's latest schema to Hive metastore in HMS sync mode, with this setting `'hoodie.datasource.hive_sync.mode': 'hms'`.

 This example runs a Hudi job with EMR on EKS, and interact with hive metastore to create a table.
-As a serverless option, it can interact with AWS Glue catalog. check out the [AWS Glue](./aws-glue.md) section for more information.
+As a serverless option, it can interact with AWS Glue catalog. check out the [AWS Glue](./aws-glue.md) section for more details.

 **HudiEMRonEKS.py**